trumpetx/ChatLootBidder/README.md

 * `/loot timer 45` Sets the BigWigs timer to 45 seconds instead of the default: 30
 * `/loot maxbid 10000` Sets the max bid value at 10000 instead of the default: 5000.
 You can thank very mean raiders for the need to create this setting :P.
   * The minimum bid is not settable via the interactive chat, but you can modify it in your addon lua settings.
 It is 1 by default.
+* `/loot autostage` Toggle the 'auto-stage' mode which pops up a staging window when you loot a boss
+* `/loot autostageloot` Sets the loot level when auto-staging loot in the GUI window 0-5 (gray-legendary, 4 by default)
+* `/loot breakties` (on by default) only used by DKP mode to optionally (not) break ties for bids and let the ML looter decide how to proceed.
+Breaking ties uses `/random 100` to break ties while displaying the end result to the raid.
+* `/loot dkp` to change to DKP mode (on by default)
+  * This mode uses maxbid/minbid and parses numbers sent by raiders to determine who wins a given loot item
+* `/loot msos` to change to MS/OS mode
+  * This mode uses bid tiers (MS/OS/roll) and a roll (user generated or addon generated at the end).
+Ties are automatically broken by the addon at the end.
 * `/loot debug 2` Sets the debug level to `2` which is VERY SPAMMY.  `1` is slightly less spammy than `2`.
 This should not be necessary unless you're trying to debug the addon behavior.  `0` is the default and returns the addon to non-spam-you mode.
 ## Raid Usage
 * `/loot stage [item-link][item-link]` stage items for a session start.
 This can be used to add items before officially starting the session (to bundle multiple boss loot, for example).